Skip to main content

 Check if you've got salivary gland stones

-Most stones appear below your tongue in one of the tubes (glands) supplying saliva to your mouth.
+Most stones appear below your tongue.
+They are usually in one of the glands that supply saliva to your mouth.
 You cannot always see them.

-Salivary gland stones are white and hard
+Salivary gland stones are white and hard.

-They vary in size, but can be as big as a pea
+They vary in size, but can be as big as a pea.

 The stones may cause: